Marie-Josée Lord

-Marie-Josée Lord (born 1970) is a Haiti-born Canadian soprano.
+Marie-Josée Lord (born 1970) is a Haitian-born Canadian soprano.
 Lord was adopted from Haiti at the age of six and grew up in Lévis.
 She made her professional debut as Liù in Turandot in 2003 at the Opéra de Québec.
 She was particularly noted for her Suor Angelica in 2006.
 Her debut album of arias was released in 2011, becoming one of the Canadian label Atma's best-selling recordings.